When to Know if it’s the Right Time to Buy or Sell

 Typically, the average homeowner decides to buy or sell property as a last-minute decision – it comes out of a need for something quickly like shelter, a financial situation, relocation, potential damages to an existing property – to name a few.
 When something unexpected happens that requires you to either purchase or sell a home it’s common for factors like the current economy and the trending real estate market to be, well… less important.

-However, if you have the advantage of buying or selling at your own convenience, here are some things to keep in mind when trying to predict when to buy or sell a home.
+However, if you have the advantage of buying or selling at your own convenience, here are some things to keep in mind when trying to predict when to sell or buy a home in Surrey.

 Don’t let the media fool you.

 The media’s job is to make sure that the headlines they print or publish turn heads.
 They want to get your attention, so they need to be flashy, concise, and to the point – something bold and shocking.
 When you start doing research on the current housing market, it can be easy to fall prey to the panic that many publications, online and off, are perpetuating.
 When you hear, for example, that Vancouver is currently in a ‘housing crisis’, it can set off some alarm bells in your head and potentially make you second-guess purchasing a property or selling your current one.
 However, what the media says is true about the real estate market is not always the case.